katrintirok/python-environmental-lesson/_episodes/04-merging-data.md

 5             NaN  0.200000  0.333333  0.340000  0.286207  0.472897  0.200000
 ```

-Note, that raingauges_id now appear as the index, not a column, the 7 days are the columns.
+Note, that `raingauges_id` now appears as the index, not a column, the 7 days are the columns.
-If we need the raingauges_id values to be presented in a column, we can use `rainfall_day.reset_index()`.
+If we need the `raingauges_id` values to be presented in a column, we can use `rainfall_day.reset_index()`.

 Also note the `nan` values that where introduced, when there was no rainfall value for a day - raingauge combination.

-We can take the `rainfall_day` DataFrame we just created and reshape it into the "long" format, i.e. one column with raingauge_ids, one column with days and one column with the measured values using the method `.melt()`. `melt()` needs the information which columns are index/categories and which colums are data (when defining id variables `melt` assumes by default that all other columns are values):
+We can take the `rainfall_day` DataFrame we just created and reshape it into the "long" format, i.e. one column with raingauge_ids, one column with days and one column with the measured values using the method `.melt()`. `melt()` needs the information which columns are index- or key-variables and which colums are values, i.e. measured data (when defining id variables `melt` assumes by default that all other columns are values):

 ```python
 # 1. reset_index to get column with raingauges_id